ZarnackGroup/racoon_clip/docs/tutorial.rst

 .. code:: python

     # where to put results
-    wdir: "output/path" # no backslash in the end of the path
+    wdir: "output/path" # no backslash at the end of the path
     # input
     infiles: "path/to/sample1.fastq path/to/sample2.fastq" # one un-demultiplexed file or multiple demultiplexed files
     samples: "sample1 sample2"